 I was fortunate to have a good stash of American Airlines miles from a Citibank credit card sign-up bonus.

 I used aa.com to use my miles (35,000 round trip to Peru).
 However, aa.com does not show flights to Cusco.
 I found flights to Lima, Peru on aa.com.
 I found the award flight I wanted, and put a hold on that flight.
 To find flights between Lima and Cusco, I searched for award travel on the British Airways website and found the flight I wanted.
 I then had to call American Airlines (800-43307300).
 I gave them the record locator for my flight to Lima, explained my situation about wanting to go to Cusco but it not showing up on aa.com, and then told them the flight I wanted between Lima and Cusco.
 They put together the entire trip, and it didn’t even cost me phone surcharge since the Lima to Cusco segment doesn’t show up on aa.com.

 There are a number of chain hotels in both Lima and Cusco.
 Prices for this type of accommodation can typically cost over $100 USD.

 We used booking.com and found private rooms at local hotels for under $30 USD.

-In Cusco, we wanted to stay as close to Plaza Mayor as possible and we found a room at Hotel Incawasi, which is right in the Plaza, for an average of $26.57 USD per night.
+In Cusco, we wanted to stay as close to Plaza Mayor as possible (it’s too much hassle to get around otherwise) and we found a room at Hotel Incawasi, which is right in the Plaza, for an average of $26.57 USD per night.
 It was a very basic room, but met our needs just fine.